vlang/v/README.md

 Will there be V 2.0?
 Not within a decade after 1.0, perhaps not ever.

-To sum it up, unlike many other languages, V is not going to be always changing, with new features being introduced and old features modified.
+To sum it up, unlike many other languages, V is not going to be always changing, with new features being introduced and old features being modified.
 It is always going to be a small and simple language, very similar to the way it is right now.

 ## Installing V from source